 A better option for protecting exterior wood is to apply a stain that penetrates into the wood pores but yet has enough pigment to give adequate UV protection.
 There are several excellent brands of exterior wood stains that are tinted in many different colors and will allow the wood grain to show through.
 These semi-transparent stains still have plenty of pigment for adequate UV protection.
 Many of them contain special light stabilizing and synthetic resins that have been tested and proven to protect against UV rays for many years.

-So although more pigment means better UV protection you still want to apply a penetrating stain that will hold up to Mother Nature while still protecting against UV rays giving your wood surface a long lasting beauty finish.
+Although more pigment means better UV protection you still want to apply a penetrating stain that will hold up to wear and peeling, while still protecting against UV rays giving your wood surface a long lasting beauty finish.
 When using a penetrating semi-transparent stain with a richer or darker color will give longer UV protection from graying then the lighter semi-transparent tints.